l7mp/stunner/utils/turncat/README.md

       iperf -s -p 5001 -u -e
 ```

-NOTE: The `l7mp/net-debug` image contains lots of useful network debug utilities.
-You can use it to
+NOTE: The `l7mp/net-debug` image contains lots of useful network debugging utilities.
+You can use
-debug your cluster dataplane, e.g., by deploying it as a sidecar next to `stunnerd`.
+it to debug your cluster dataplane, e.g., by deploying it as a sidecar container next to
+`stunnerd`.

 Next, start `turncat` in a local terminal to tunnel the `localhost:5001` UDP connection through
-STUNner to the iperf server.
+STUNner to the `iperf` server.

 ```console
 $ cd utils/turncat